HEY! What’s your hair type??????

 - Anti-humectants, especially when it’s humid, will seal your cuticles and prevent them from absorbing too much moisture.
 (Ex: raw shea butter, coconut oil, extra virgin olive oil, palm oil)

-- Leave-in conditioners and moisturizers, will provide your hair with moisture through the day, but use a sealer such as the Jamaican Black Castor Oil Growth Serum to retain moisture and prevent dryness.
+- Leave-in conditioners and moisturizers will provide your hair with moisture through the day, but use a sealer such as Avocado Oil to retain moisture and prevent dryness.

 - The Damaged Solution of NaturAll Club’s Avocado Deep Conditioner, which is highly concentrated with the moisture your hair needs, but also contains beneficial natural oils that will keep your hair moisturized.